chrisf223/ITCS-4231_Advanced_Game_Development/README.md

 Group Members: DeCristo Franceschini, Brendan Rahilly, Payne Bailey, Nehemias Galvan

 Game Description:

+Play as a security gaurd in a secret facility.
+Your task is to monitor cameras and be on the lookout for any changes (anomalies) that may occur.
+If you see any anomalies you must report them.
+If you let too many anomalies exist at once you will be overeun and the game will end.
+If you falsely report an anomaly 5 times your game wil lalso end.
+Survive until 6:00 AM to win the game.

 Cheat Codes:

+W: Win Game

+L: Lose Game

+P: Add False Report

 Licensing:

 Error by u_31vnwfmzt6 (pixabay.com)
 https://pixabay.com/sound-effects/error-126627/